engeir/volcano-data-deconvolution/DOC.md

 ## Reconstruction

 We next reconstruct the OB16 dataset to compare the residual to a control simulation as well as the reconstructions themselves against the original.

-We use both the OB16 response functions themselves, and the CESM2 strong simulation response functions in a pairwise comparison.
+> **NOTE**: In the images that follow, we use both the OB16 response functions
+> themselves, and the CESM2 strong simulation response functions in a pairwise
+> comparison.

 ### Time series

-Let us first have a look at the temperature from both a control simulation, and the SO2 forced simulation, as well as the reconstructed temperature from the SO2 response and the RF response.
+Let us first have a look at the temperature from both a control simulation, and the SO~2~ forced simulation, as well as the reconstructed temperature from the SO~2~ response and the RF response.

 ![Reconstructed temperature time series OB16](./generated_files/reconstruction/ob16-month-temp-reconstructed.png){width=49%}
 ![Reconstructed temperature time series CESM2](./generated_files/reconstruction/cesm2-strong-temp-reconstructed.png){width=49%}

-We notice that the SO2 response reconstruction is almost without noise, which is to be expected as it is the convolution between the response function, and a train of delta pulses.
-The RF response reconstruction is very noisy, yet follows the original temperature time series more closely as more of the variability is captured from using the RF time series rather than the SO2 time series.
+We notice that the SO~2~ response reconstruction is almost without noise, which is to be expected as it is the convolution between the response function, and a train of delta pulses.
+The RF response reconstruction is very noisy, yet follows the original temperature time series more closely as more of the variability is captured from using the RF time series rather than the SO~2~ time series.

 ### Residuals